Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: RELATED WORK

 Traditional PRID methods developed to date have considered matching identities captured at {\it different time instants} (asynchronously) by multiple cameras with {\it no FOV overlap}.
 In this case, a query ID from one camera is allowed to have multiple matches in the gallery set that is extracted from other cameras.
 In principle, asynchronous PRID from cameras {\it with overlapping FOVs} would fall into the traditional PRID category but we are not aware of any such work.

 An alternative is a different type of PRID, that we call {\it cross-frame PRID}, where the ID matching is performed between video frames captured at the {\it same time instant} (synchronously) by two cameras with {\it overlapping FOVs}.
 In this case, person-images from one camera's video frame are considered query elements while those from the other camera's synchronous video frame are considered to be the gallery set.
-Consequently, a query ID is allowed to have only {\it one correct match} (or none) in the gallery set.
-Note, that synchronous PRID from cameras with no FOV overlap is not possible since then a person will only appear in a single camera view.
+Consequently, a query ID is allowed to have only {\it one correct match} (or none, in case of occlusion) in the gallery set.
+Note, that synchronous PRID from cameras with no FOV overlap is not possible since a person would appear only in a single camera view.

-We summarize these differences in Table~\ref{tab:Problem_Setup_Difference}, and review both traditional PRID (for rectilinear and fisheye cameras) and cross-frame PRID below.
+We summarize these differences in Table~\ref{tab:Problem_Setup_Difference} and review both traditional and cross-frame PRID for rectilinear and fisheye cameras below.